INPUT / OUTPUT / LANGUAGE

 void tag

-The void tag absorbs any values produced by the contents of its primary field and discards them.
-It does not produce any values.
+The void tag absorbs any values generated by the contents of its primary field and discards them.
+It does not generate any values.

 Sample usage